dynamsoft-docs/barcode-reader-docs/parameters/reference/barcode-bytes-regex-pattern.md

 # BarcodeBytesRegExPattern

-`BarcodeBytesRegExPattern` is a parameter to specifies the regular express pattern of barcode byte characters for barcodes searching and result filtering.
+`BarcodeBytesRegExPattern` is a parameter to specify the regular express pattern of barcode byte characters for barcodes searching and result filtering.
 It is not set by default which means there is no limitation on the barcode byte characters.

 ## Setting Methods